 Presence is often confused with charisma, and sometimes with status.
 Bill Clinton has a sort of charisma.
 Bill Gates has power and status.
 The Dalai Lama has presence.
 Such presence is possible for all.

 Amy Cuddy, whose TED talk on 'faking it till you make it' is one of the top 25 TED talks of all time, states that presence “is the ability to access your best skills, your knowledge, your expertise, your core values and bring them forth when you need to in high pressure situations.”
-Although she calls it presence, she is speaking about true self confidence—something that is surprisingly rare.
-True presence, which is rarer still, requires knowing yourself at a deeper level: knowing your true self, not as the person you believe yourself to be, or not the person you have become with all the personality aspects and masks developed to enable you to survive and succeed in the world.
-True presence requires connecting to your inner being, the stillness and wider wisdom within you.
+Although she calls it presence, she is speaking about real self confidence—something that is surprisingly rare.
+True presence, which is rarer still, requires knowing yourself at a deeper level: knowing your true self, not simply the person you believe yourself to be, or the person you have become with all the personality aspects and masks you have developed to enable you to survive and succeed in the world.
+True presence comes from connecting deeply to your inner being, the stillness inside you, and wider wisdom within you.
 True presence emanates from your essence when it is unencumbered by ego.

 In The Power of Now, Eckhart Tolle writes that presence is "a higher dimension of consciousness".
 It is a state where "everything feels alive, radiates energy, emanates Being."
 In A New Earth, he writes that “presence is a state of inner spaciousness.”
 He goes on to speak of awareness, another word for presence, as conscious connection with universal intelligence.
 It is very difficult to describe.
 It must be experienced to be known.
 Once experienced, you will have your own words for it.